J.D. (order of the coif), University of Missouri-Columbia

 B.J. (magna cum laude), University of Missouri-Columbia

-Michele L. Mekel is the assistant director of the intercollege Bioethics Program at Penn State University.
+Michele L. Mekel is the Associate director of the intercollege Bioethics Program at Penn State University.
 She is also a teaching professor of bioethics, an affiliate faculty member of Penn State Law and the Rock Ethics Institute, and she has a joint appointment in the Department of Humanities at Penn State College of Medicine.

 Working at the nexus of health care, law, policy, ethics, and education, Mekel has served as: a law professor, an undergraduate instructor in Southeast Asia, the executive administrator of academic-based bioethics programs, a health law and policy programming organizer, a health plan compliance and planning officer, a hospital association manager, a law clerk to the Missouri Supreme Court, and a Fulbright scholar.
 In addition, she has experience as a journal editor, and as the head of external affairs, communications, alumni relations, and events for a law school.